DBatUTuebingen-Teaching/fp-ws2122/material/Chapter03/README.md

 ## Notes on the Material

-Since this chapter features a variety of Haskell source files and modules, here's a quick summary of which source files imports which module:
+Since this chapter features a variety of Haskell source files and modules, here's a quick summary of which source files import which module: